linnalihe/linnali-today-i-learned/content/notes/IK System Design Fundamentals.md

 We need 4 TB and if each machine has 128 GB, we need about 30 partiitions or 40 partitions So we need 30x3 machines in the cache layer

-##### 13 URL shortner sclaing for throughput
+##### 13 URL shortner scaling for throughput
 Do we need to scale for throughput?

-We have look at and consider at any tier (app, cache, db) how many requests it can process per second let x be the time in mx needed to process a given request, by a single thread.
+We have look at and consider at any tier (app, cache, db) how many requests it can process per second let x be the time in ms needed to process a given request, by a single thread.
 Then the number of requests would be 1000/x

 Assuming 8-12 cores, 8 threads per core, 100 such treads per machine That means (100x1000)/x requests/sec at 100% CPU utilization